DrewWham/PSU_Stat_184/README.md

 #### Dr. Drew Wham
     Office: 22c Sheilds Building
     email: fcw5014 [at] psu [dot] edu
-    Office Hours (22c Sheilds Building):
+    Office Hours (Zoom by appointment):
-    Wed 12-1
-    Friday 12-1
-    By appointment

 ### Class Time & Location
-Section 1:
+Section 102:
-Time/Day: MoTuWeThFr 9:35AM - 10:50AM
+Time/Day:
-Location: Stuckeman Family Building 144
+Monday: posted video
+Tuesday: Zoom 9:30AM - 10:30AM
+Wednesday: posted video
+Thursday: Zoom 9:30AM - 10:30AM
+Friday: posted video

+Location: See Canvas for Zoom link

 ### Laptops
-Laptops: Bring a laptop to class each day if you have one.
-Please let me know if you do not have a personal laptop.
+Laptops: Your are expected to have a computer for class each day.
+Please let me know if you do not have a personal computer.

 ## Resources
 ### Textbooks